canonical/pebble/docs/tutorial/getting-started.md

 # Getting started

 In this tutorial, we will download and install Pebble, configure layers, run the Pebble daemon, and work with layers and services.
-After this tutorial, you will have a basic understanding of what Pebble is, how to install it, and how to use it to orchestrate services.
-It takes about 15 minutes to complete.
+This tutorial takes about 15 minutes to complete.

-After that, you can continue exploring more advanced features and use cases (links at the end).
+After this tutorial, you will have a basic understanding of what Pebble is and how to use it to orchestrate services, and you can continue exploring more advanced features and use cases (see [Next steps](<link-to-next-steps)).

 ## Prerequisites